Research

 Research in our department occurs in a highly collegial atmosphere that involves interdisciplinary collaborations across the departments and institutes of Feinberg School of Medicine and extend to our Evanston campus.
 We place strong emphasis in mechanistic studies that integrate genomics, molecular biology, biochemistry and are supported by comprehensive quantification and biostatistics.

-Recently renamed from the Department of Cell & Molecular Biology to the Department of Cell & Developmental Biology, we are currently undergoing a significant expansion in areas related to developmental biology.
+Recently renamed from the Department of Cell & Molecular Biology to the Department of Cell & Developmental Biology, we are undergoing a significant expansion in areas related to developmental biology.

 Areas of Focus